Veterinary pharmacovigilance inspections: Q&As

 Documented evidence that pharmacovigilance dedicated staff is keeping constantly updated on pharmacovigilance (legislation, procedures, guidelines, etc.) is also normally recognised as appropriate as proof of the fulfilment of training requirements of pharmacovigilance-dedicated staff.

-Initial training, followed by a periodic refresher training, is considered appropriate for all staff who could possibly come in contact with adverse events.
-The frequency of the periodic training should be evaluated on a case by case basis.
+Initial training, followed by a periodic refresher training, is considered appropriate for all staff who could possibly encounter adverse events.
+The frequency of the periodic training should be evaluated on a case-by-case basis.

 The above mentioned training has to include: (i) the recognition of adverse events including lack of efficacy, (ii) the collection of minimum information for adverse event reports and (iii) the importance of timely forwarding the information to the appropriate person.

-If external staff can come into contact with pharmacovigilance activities concerning veterinary medicinal products of the MAH, this staff has to be trained.
+• If the external staff can come into contact with pharmacovigilance activities concerning veterinary medicinal products of the MAH, this staff must be trained.

-The MAHs should ensure this by including external staff in their internal training programs or by carrying out audits.
+• The MAHs should ensure this by including external staff in their internal training programs or by carrying out audits.
+Both the training requirements of external staff and the right of the MAH to audit them should be included in the relevant contracts.

 Documents demonstrating the title, the date, the lecturer, the participants, and the content of the training (e.g. training lecture notes, presentations or scripts for the participants) should be archived.
 The relation to pharmacovigilance for veterinary medicinal products should be apparent in the documents.